stancl/tenancy-docs/docs/source/v2/tenant-routes.blade.md

 ## Central routes {#central-routes}

-Routes files other than `routes/tenant.php` will not have the `tenancy` middleware automatically applied on them, so will be Central routes.
-If you want routes to be tenant-routes, you can apply the `tenant` middleware manually, as described in custom route groups below.
+Routes in files other than `routes/tenant.php` will not have the `tenancy` middleware automatically applied on them, so they will be central routes.
+If you want these routes to be tenant routes, you can apply the `tenancy` middleware manually, as described in custom route groups below.

 ## API routes / custom route groups {#custom-groups}